A ROOT CAUSE ANALYSIS USING PRIZ INNOVATION PLATFORM

 Search for root cause and think about how you could eliminate the cause.

-The attribute of the CEC end (dead-end) is that it cannot be changed or somehow used for the solution of the current problem.
+Hence, the attribute of the CEC end (dead-end) is that it is unchangeable or somehow used for the solution of the current problem.
 All the rest of the causes are ARC’s which can and should be used for the solution of the current problem.

 ARC elimination solves the current problem, but the problem may return FRC elimination does not solve the current problem but prevents it from occurring in the future